casimir10/LinkedList-Basics/README.md

-# Utilizing Data Structures
-This assignment involves the implementation of a Data Structure to store text from a read in TXT file.
-The recieved text is then sorted Alphabetically and sent back to a seperate output file.

-GOAL: Understanding the Data Structure of Java and how to implement them.
+# LinkedList - Basics

+PURPOSE: Implmement the LinkedList datastructure to read in text from a file, and sort its contents alphabetically.

+This was an exercise in Data extraction and sorting.

+The following techniques were used:

+- Reading in Data from txt/csv files
+- Splitting lines of Data from selected files based on preferred delimeter("/", "," , ":", etc)
+- Sorting collected data using existing LinkedList methods
+- Removing Duplicates from collected Data
+- Sending output to a seperate file for viewing